MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 not(equals(1, 1))
 ```

-And return these results:
+And return the following results respectively:

-* First example: The expression is false, so the function returns `true`.
+* The expression is false, so the function returns `true`.
-* Second example: The expression is true, so the function returns `false`.
+* The expression is true, so the function returns `false`.

 <a name="or"></a>

 ### or

 Check whether at least one expression is true.
-Return true when at least one expression is true,
+Return `true` if at least one expression is true,
-or return false when all are false.
+or return `false` if all are false.

 ```
 or(<expression1>, <expression2>, ...)